 How To Identify Tiny Black Bugs in Plant Soil

 You should identify the pest first so that you can know how to get rid of bugs in houseplant soil.
-The tiny black pests affect different parts of the plant’s leaves, stems, roots and buds.
-Once you see the damage to the plant, you should know the possible types of bugs that are capable of causing the harm.
+The tiny black pests affect different parts of the plant’s leaves, stems, roots, and buds.
+Once you see the damage to the plant, you should know the possible types of bugs that are capable of causing harm.

 Below are some types of common black houseplant bugs, how to identify them, and strategies for getting rid of these harmful pests.

 – Fungus Gnats

 Fungus gnats are very small black bugs that are 0.08 to 0.3 inches long and are usually mistaken for fruit flies.
 If you see the bug flying on the windows and swarming on the plant’s soil, know that it is a fungus gnat as the fruit flies are always around the waste material or plant’s fruit.

 The adult fungus gnat is not harmful to your plant but can irritate you by flying around the house.
 The fungus gnats shelter in the potting soil and that’s where they lay their eggs.

 The fungus gnat larva is deadly to your plant as it survives by eating the plant’s roots, organic matter, and fungi.
 Fungus grants can spread rapidly as the bug can lay eggs in moist plant soil so you should control them as soon as you notice their presence.